Diagnosis: old panel vs refurbished panel

 And what happens when comparing 2 refurbished panels ?
 Same trend (boost around 60Hz).
 You will see some differences in drawing below but do consider that internal passive components age as well (original ones used in this case).
 Besides, vertical position matters at lot for highest part.

 Bass panels should be refurbished using SARAN film (PVC).
 Unlike MYLAR (PE), it can easily be heat shrunk.
 In all cases, use 12um thickness.
+If using Mylar, annealing might be required (heat film under tension), or at least additional heat shrinking once in place and glued.

 I use a jig, with 28 loads of 1.5 lbs spread around, hooked with grips.